-For in-class meetings on Wednesdays, please show up on time and enter through the rear door if late.
 For online Zoom meetings, please be on time and avoid any disruptive activities.
 Typically students will be muted, but can text via chat with questions at any time.
 Portions of Zoom meetings may be recorded and posted on Canvas for student reference.
 For privacy purposes during recordings, all students will be muted with the video gallery hidden on my screen.
 During these recordings students may continue to send questions via chat.